DavidWild02/Wanze/README.md

 # Wanze
-A programm that records an audio, if a voice gets detected and then send it via email to a receiver
+A programm that records an audio, if a voice gets detected and then sends it via email to a receiver

 ## Setup